UKHSA-Internal/coronavirus-dashboard-metadata/modals/about.md

 ## Compliance with the Code of Practice for Statistics

 [Statement of voluntary application of the Code of Practice for Statistics](https://coronavirus.data.gov.uk/details/compliance)

+## Other Government Statistics on COVID-19

+### COVID-19 Health Inequalities Monitoring in England tool (CHIME)

+[The national CHIME tool](https://www.gov.uk/government/statistics/covid-19-health-inequalities-monitoring-in-england-tool-chime) from the Office for Health Improvement and Disparities brings together data to monitor the direct impacts of COVID-19 on health inequalities.
+This includes data on mortality rates, hospital admissions, confirmed cases and vaccinations.

+The CHIME tool presents inequality breakdowns, including by:

+- age
+- sex
+- ethnic group
+- level of deprivation
+- geographical area

+The CHIME tool:

+- shows how inequalities have changed through the pandemic and what the current cumulative picture is
+- brings together data so that users can access and use the intelligence more easily
+- provides indicators with a consistent methodology across different data sets to help understanding
+- supports users to identify and address inequalities within their areas and identify priority areas for recovery

+### Coronavirus (COVID-19) latest insights

+A live roundup of the latest data and trends about the pandemic from the Office for National Statistics and other sources.

+[The COVID-19 latest insights tool](https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/articles/coronaviruscovid19/latestinsights) brings together the latest information from government sources including:

+- the COVID-19 Infection Survey (CIS) –contains high-level estimates on infection for England, Wales, Northern Ireland and Scotland.
+- the Opinions and Lifestyle Survey – aims to understand the impact of the pandemic on people, households and communities in Great Britain
+- deaths registered weekly – provides provisional counts of deaths registered in England and Wales, including deaths involving COVID-19, in the latest weeks for which data are available.
+These figures lag behind the daily figures published on the dashboard by at least 11 days.

+### Wider Impacts of COVID-19 on Health monitoring tool (WICH)

+[The national WICH monitoring tool](https://www.gov.uk/government/statistics/wider-impacts-of-covid-19-on-health-monitoring-tool) from the Office for Health Improvement and Disparities brings together metrics to assess the wider impacts of COVID-19 on health.

+It collates metrics across a range of wider impacts to provide a single point of access.
+This will help people to:

+- monitor changes over time or against an agreed point in time
+- make timely, informed decisions
+- intervene early to mitigate against poor outcomes
+- understand the wider context on population health